mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Overview and setup

 ### Part 1.
-An Argon BLE peripheral sending data to a Node.js BLE Central
+The Argon as a BLE peripheral and Node.js as a BLE Central

-#### The Argon is using a constrained network
+#### The Argon is using a constrained network - Bluetooth Low Energy

 #### Node.js is acting as a gateway device